VeriFactu Guide

 The structure of the JSON format for B2Brouter tax reports is based on PEPPOL Continuous Transaction Control (CTC).
 That means that the fields used in the JSON payload have not the same name as in the XML representation of a VeriFactu tax report.
 The reason behind this design decision is that B2Brouter Tax Report API is an universal API not only geared towards VeriFactu but designed to handle tax reporting around the World.

-We provide here a table with the equivalence between the internal B2Brouter representation of a tax report, and the VeriFactu fields used in the XML that is sent to AEAT.
+This is a table with the equivalence between the internal B2Brouter representation of a tax report and the VeriFactu fields used in the XML that is sent to the AEAT.

 B2Brouter Field (based on PEPPOL CTC) | Verifactu XML Node |